GarrettHaley/CS-373-DADA/index.md

 #### Tools

-- DIG - Domain information groper – investigation of DNS records.
+- DIG: Domain information groper – investigation of DNS records.
-- WHOIS – Searching for IP/Domain registration information.
+- WHOIS: Searching for IP/Domain registration information.
-- Grep/SED/AWK – data parsing and manipulation Open-source databases.
+- Grep/SED/AWK: data parsing and manipulation Open-source databases.
-- PostgreSQL – “The world's most advanced open source database” (according to lecture).
+- PostgreSQL: “The world's most advanced open source database” (according to lecture).
-- MySQL – “The world's most popular open source database" (according to lecture).
+- MySQL: “The world's most popular open source database" (according to lecture).
 - The Regex Coach: Regular Expression syntax/functionality learning aid.
 - Trustedsource.org: Historical & current reputations based on McAfee data.
 - Spamhaus.org: Accepted authoritative source of reputation data.

-#### Research Techniques (TODO)
+#### Research Technique Considerations (

+Research technique considerations include identifying how much user input is required, what quality assurances are expected, the value of human input vs automating it, resource cost, fault tolerance, probability scoring/additive scoring, and combination considerations of automation and human input.
+Below are some basic research techniques discussed in lecture:
+Parsing: Extraction of key meta data.
+Grouping: Group data by timestamp from other common elements.
+Aggregation: Values/time, Count distinct, etc (Exposure of relevant research paths).
+Identifying outliers (example from lecture): When A, which is highly similar to B, is classified as spam but B is not.